 As an added bonus, Facebook Marketplace also gives you the option to ship your items which can greatly increase your audience and the likelihood of sales.

-LetGo & OfferUp.
-Both of these platforms feel more like a Craigslist that was actually invented not 25 years ago.
+Both of these platforms feel more like a version of Craigslist which was not invented 25 years ago.
 They both specialize in local sales while offering many more features and a vastly superior interface.

 Is There Still A Place For Craigslist?